Why Lot Value Drives Tarrytown Decisions

 Start with a simple, side-by-side model.
 Use realistic comps for Tarrytown and recent cost inputs from experienced local builders.

-- Sensitivity: test plus or minus 10–20 percent on construction costs and time-to-market.
+Sensitivity: Test plus or minus 10 to 20 percent on construction costs and time-to-market.
 Longer approvals raise carrying costs.

 - Recent teardown, vacant-lot, and renovated comps on the same block or nearby